World of Warcraft's upcoming races revealed: adorable foxes and cyborg gnomes

 The Vulpera are particularly noteworthy since the Horde lacks races that I would ever describe as cute or cuddly.
 Now Horde players have the option of retaining their badass Horde reputation while still looking like a very good boy who definitely deserves a treat.

 Two new Allied Races is actually one of the smaller features coming in update 8.3.
-Check back soon as we'll have more on its new 12-boss raid and two new zones shortly.
+Find out what else is coming in our full story here.